mozilla-releng/releng-rfcs/rfcs/0008-scriptworker-script-monorepo.md

 Most likely our pinning will happen through nix.

 We need to have ways of excluding or special-casing \*scripts. `balrogscript` is py2; the upcoming `applescript` will be targeted towards running on mac hosts instead of deployed through kubernetes.

+Pluses:

+- we can share code and automation between release-services and \*scripts, which will look more and more similar when we move to GCP
+- one place to make improvements across all of our microservices
+- a larger pool of people familiar with each workflow. `bus_factor++`

+Concerns:
+- we probably don't want to move the \*scripts in until they're ready for nix+docker+GCP, making this a longer term project
+- we'll need to adjust the release-services shared code, automation, and cadences to allow for similar-but-different \*script code+automation+cadence needs.
+- the `please` tool has some rough edges, which we'll want to address

 # Open Questions